opennetworkinglab/onos-p4-tutorial/EXERCISE-4.md

 length 2 and 3, which should be sufficient to get you started.

-Once you've finished that, you will need to apply the tables in the `apply` block at the bottom of your `FabricEngress` section.
+Once you've finished that, you will need to apply the tables in the `apply` block at the bottom of your `EgressPipeImpl` section.
 You will want to apply the tables after checking that the L2 destination address matches the switch's, and before the L3 table is applied (because you'll want to use the same routing entries to forward traffic after the SRv6 policy is applied).
 You can also apply the PSP behavior as part of your `apply` logic because we will always be applying it